 Finally, ethical considerations are of the highest priority in all R&I activities carried out.
 All developments must be carried out in accordance to the highest ethical standards.
 A particular focus will be on the involvement of consumers in research and innovation activities.
-E-based infrastructures to create dialog with consumers and producers will require significant focus to be made on data protection, anonymity issues etc. Specific means needs to be addressed to solve these important ethical aspects across European borders.
+E-based infrastructures to create dialog with consumers and allow them to interact with companies will require significant focus to be made on data protection, anonymity issues etc. At present different countries may have different regulations concerning these issues and therefore, specific means needs to be addressed to solve these important ethical aspects across European borders.
 Development of specific governance structures to prevent harmful and unethical developments in R&I should be considered.

 As part of the ethical issues, Research Integrity is also considered.
 Research Integrity is the basis that safeguards science against particular interests, whether ideological, economic or political.
 A basic responsibility of the research community is to formulate the principles of research, to define the criteria for proper research behaviour, to maximise the quality and robustness of research and to respond adequately to threats to, or violations of, research integrity.
-These are all established in the European Code of Conduct for Research Integrity (revised in 2017)6, which makes clear this responsibility and to serves as a framework for self-regulation for the research community.
-The Code of Conduct is relevant and applicable to both publicly funded and private research and should, in principle, be adopted by all relevant stakeholders involved in the IAP.
-The Code aligns fully with the set of Principles for Research Conduct the food and drink sector published in 2015.7
+These are all established in the European Code of Conduct for Research Integrity (revised in 2017), which makes clear this responsibility and to serves as a framework for self-regulation for the research community.
+The European Code of Research Conduct for Research Integrity is relevant and applicable to both publicly funded and private research and should, in principle, be adopted by all relevant stakeholders involved in the IAP.
+It is also recommended that all universities involved in execution the ETP 'Food for Life' SRIA have implemented specific means to adhere to the European Code of Research Conduct.
+In line with this code, the food and drink sector had already developed in 2015 their set of Principles of Research Conduct

 In conclusion, in order to successfully implement the RORI approach several key enabling instruments and activities need to be addressed or considered.
 These instruments and activities need to be integrated, as much as possible, in the actions proposed in this IAP in order to maximise its impact.
 For example, by involving all stakeholders in research and improving the communication of research outcomes, we can spread awareness on the necessary changes, particularly those that affect lifestyles and behaviour.
 By delivering more societally relevant and acceptable outcomes, market uptake of R&I developments could be significantly increased.
-And only by fostering strategies and instruments addressing the 3 O's (Open Science, Open innovation and Open to the world) can research outputs be effectively made accessible to all stakeholders in the food sector.
+And only by fostering strategies and instruments addressing the 3 O's (Open Science, Open innovation and Open to the world) can research outputs be effectively made accessible to all stakeholders in the food sectors.

-4.3.
+3.3.
 Consumer/Citizen Engagement